Spoiler Alert; although I assume most inclined to watch the movie already know the bloody details of the “satanic black metal underground” in Norway.

 In short, it’s okay for a band to fuse melodic and softer elements into their sound so long as it doesn’t become to basis of its sound.
 In order to qualify as metal, the skeleton of the album must be intense and heavy.

-That doesn’t mean there’s anything wrong with the shoegaze bands like “Deafheaven,” the folky bands like “Kauan,” or the proggy bands like “Latitudes.”
-Post metal bands like these simply appeal to metal fan’s diverse tastes in music.
-These bands, for the most part, still understand metal head’s attraction to melancholy sounds and that makes them appealing to many metal heads.
+That doesn’t mean there’s anything wrong with shoegaze bands such as”Deafheaven,” folky bands like “Kauan,” or proggy bands like “Latitudes.”
+Post–metal bands like these simply appeal to metal fan’s diverse tastes in music.
+These bands, for the most part, still understand metalhead’s attraction to melancholy sounds and that allows them to maintain their appeal to metalheads.
 Their lack of intensity and safer image also gives them a mainstream appeal, and good for them!
 The problem begins when vegan hipsters in painted on skinny jeans start claiming these bands are the future of metal.

-Of course, sometimes post metal bands will contain elements that appeal to a metal head’s specific tastes.
+Of course, sometimes post-metal bands will contain elements that appeal to a metal head’s specific tastes.
 That’s fine.
 There’s no such thing as posers here, we’re all adults.
-But post metal as a whole isn’t going to appeal to a lot metal heads because its overall values don’t run in tandem with the metal aesthetic.
+But post-metal as a whole isn’t going to appeal to many metalheads because its overall values don’t run in tandem with the metal aesthetic.